MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **End Goal and Deadline**:

-The project should be done (version one) before June, 2026.
+The project should be done (version one) before June 2026.

 **Key Milestones**:

-- The Version one should be completed by the 15 of May, 2026.
+- Version one should be completed by the 15 of May 2026.
-- The MVP should be completed before the end of September, 2025.
+- The MVP should be completed before the end of September 2025.
-- The Functional Specifications should be done by the end of July, 2025.
+- The Functional Specifications should be done by the end of July 2025.

 **Task Breakdown**:

-- The Oral Presentation will be completed by the end of June, 2026.
+- The Oral Presentation will be completed by the end of June 2026.
-- The User Manual will be written by the end of May, 2026
+- The User Manual will be written by the end of May 2026
-- The application would be in its first version by the end of April, 2026.
+- The application will be in its first version by the end of April 2026.
-- The last Test Report will be done and written on the 12 of April, 2026.
+- The last Test Report will be done and written on the 12 of April 2026.
-- The Admin side of the product would be completed on the 5 of April, 2026.
+- The Admin side of the product would be completed on the 5 of April 2026.
-- The Undertaker side would be completed by the end of February, 2026.
+- The Undertaker side will be completed by the end of February 2026.
-- The Test Plan and Test Cases would be created and completed early December, 2025.
+- The Test Plan and Test Cases will be created and completed in early December 2025.
 - The MVP should be coded before October 19th, 2025.
-- The Mourner Side of the application should be finished current September, 2025.
+- The Mourner Side of the application should be finished current September 2025.
-- The Technical Specification should be finished by the start of August, 2025.
+- The Technical Specification should be finished by the start of August 2025.
 - The Functional Specification should be written before July 12th, 2025.
-- The Figma should be designed before the end of June, 2025.
+- The Figma should be designed before the end of June 2025.
-- The Wireframe should be done before the end of June, 2025.
+- The Wireframe should be done before the end of June 2025.

 **Critical Path**:

 This project has many critical tasks which are:

 - Each side of the application (Mourners, Undertakers, Admin).
-- The Technical Specifiactions.
+- The Technical Specifications.

 **Timeline Visualization**:

-The Gantt Chart could be seen in the [Management Artifacts Document](../management/managementArtifacts.md).
+The Gantt Chart can be seen in the [Management Artifacts Document](../management/managementArtifacts.md).

 ---